Rolls-Royce Peregrine

-The Rolls-Royce Peregrine was a 21 L, 885 hp liquid-cooled V-12 aero engine designed and built by the British manufacturer Rolls-Royce in the late 1930s.
+The Rolls-Royce Peregrine was a 21 L, 885 hp liquid-cooled V12 aero engine designed and built by the British manufacturer Rolls-Royce in the late 1930s.
 It was essentially the ultimate development of the company's Kestrel engine, which had seen widespread use in military aircraft of the pre-war period.

 Due to the wartime priority of Rolls-Royce Merlin development and production, the Peregrine saw limited use and was cancelled with only 301 engines being built.

 Design and development

 During the 1930s the use of superchargers to increase effective displacement of an aircraft engine came into common use.
 Charging — the compression of the intake air to increase mass flow-rate and oxygen available for combustion — of some form was a requirement for high-altitude flight and as the power of engines improved there was no reason not to use it all the time.
 The Kestrel used supercharging for boost from the start but by the 1930s it had reached the limits of what its frame could handle in power output.
 There was room to improve the strength of the engine, which would allow it to run at even higher boost with only modest increases in weight.
 This improved the power-to-weight ratio considerably and it was generally felt that the design would be the "standard" fighter engine for the impending war.

 Following the company convention of naming its piston aero engines after birds of prey, started by managing director, Claude Johnson, in 1915 with the Eagle, Hawk and Falcon engines, Rolls-Royce named the engine the Peregrine after the peregrine falcon.
 The engine was produced in right- and left-hand tractor variants to improve aircraft handling by providing a counter-rotating propeller.
 This was common on German designs but relatively rare on UK engines.
 The handing of internal parts to achieve this was a considerable complication that was later abandoned in favour of an idler gear arrangement for the Merlin propeller reduction gear.
 Four Kestrel/Peregrine cylinder banks attached to one crankcase and driving a common crankshaft would produce the contemporary Rolls-Royce Vulture, a 1700 hp X-24 which would be used for bombers.

 Aircraft designs rapidly increased in size and power requirements to the point where the Peregrine was too small to be useful.
 Although the Peregrine appeared to be a satisfactory design, it was never allowed to mature since Rolls-Royce concentrated on refining and producing the Merlin.
 The Peregrine saw use in only two aircraft: the Westland Whirlwind and the Gloster F.9/37.
 The Vulture was fitted to the Hawker Tornado and Avro Manchester, but proved unreliable in service.
 With the Merlin itself soon pushing into the 1500 hp range, the Peregrine was cancelled in 1943.